-So that it will be easier for consumers driving rented Mazda6s to know more about the vehicle, those bound for Enterprise rental fleets have been tagged with a bar code.
+So that it will be easier for consumers driving rented Mazda6 units to know more about the car, those bound for Enterprise rental fleets have been tagged with a bar code.
 The renters are linked to local dealers and this could even lead to a future sale.

-Rob Milne, director of sales operations for Mazda, said that the Mazda6s will be distributed to around 1,000 Enterprise Rent-A-Car locations.
+Rob Milne, director of sales operations for Mazda, said that the Mazda6 units will be distributed to around 1,000 Enterprise Rent-A-Car locations.
 Milne said that these consumers (the renters) are a source for sales leads.
 These vehicles will be placed at Enterprise insurance replacement offices that offer temporary replacement vehicles to customers whose vehicles are undergoing repairs or have been damaged in accidents.

 Milne said that these renters are going about in their daily lives and are in their domestic market.
 Milne didn’t confirm how many Mazda6 units would be available for the deal but he said that the automaker will be producing the units for the next few months so that there would be sufficient coverage for these Enterprise locations.
 Enterprise’s program, which is dubbed OnRamp, is open to other automakers.

 In June this year, we reported that production of the Mazda6 at the AutoAlliance International plant -- a joint venture site between Mazda Motor Corp. and Ford Motor Co. -- will end after the current life cycle of the sedan.
 Mazda has already confirmed reports from various Japanese media that production of the next Mazda6 will be consolidated into its site in Hofu, Japan.